Microbenchmarking NVIDIA's Blackwell Architecture: An in-depth Architectural Analysis: Memory Subsystem

 Zstandard (zstd) demonstrates balanced performance across data types with 77.5 GB/s input and 154.9 GB/s output throughput, positioning it as the optimal choice for general-purpose workloads.
 In contrast, Snappy prioritizes ultra-low latency (0.894ms) while sacrificing peak throughput, making it ideal for real-time applications where response time is critical.
 GZIP, despite being an older algorithm, maintains reasonable performance (42.0 GB/s input, 83.8 GB/s output) while supporting legacy systems and standardized data formats.

-The data in Table \ref{tab:compression-sensitivity} demonstrates that the DE is fundamentally bottlenecked by compressed input bandwidth rather than decompression compute capacity.
-Random data with no compression (1.00x ratio) achieves peak input throughput of 173.23 GB/s, while highly compressed zeros data with 245.45x compression ratio drops to merely 0.85 GB/s input throughput.
-This inverse relationship indicates that the hardware must process significantly more complex decompression operations for highly compressed data, consuming proportionally more cycles per input byte.
+The data in Table~\ref{tab:compression-sensitivity} indicate that, for LZ4 on B200, decompressed \emph{output} bandwidth is the dominant limiter rather than compressed-input bandwidth or DE compute capacity.
+Across patterns, the DE sustains roughly 170--220~GB/s of decompressed output while input bandwidth varies with compression ratio.
+For incompressible data (1.00$\times$), the DE effectively behaves as a pass-through, so compressed input throughput closely matches the output rate (173.23~GB/s).
+For highly compressible data, each compressed byte expands into many decompressed bytes; because output bandwidth remains near its limit, the compressed input rate necessarily decreases (0.85~GB/s at 245$\times$), following an approximate $1/C$ trend where $C$ is the compression ratio.
+Thus incompressible data achieves higher \emph{input} throughput not because input bandwidth is the bottleneck, but because no expansion occurs and the DE can forward bytes at its maximum observed output rate.

-Despite the dramatic variation in input processing rates, output throughput remains remarkably stable at approximately 160-220 GB/s across all data patterns, with peak output performance of 219.80 GB/s achieved on repetitive data.
-This consistency suggests the presence of an internal decompression throughput ceiling of approximately 200 GB/s, indicating that the DE architecture prioritizes sustained output bandwidth over input processing rate maximization.
-The stable output performance across varying compression ratios demonstrates a decompression-throughput bounded design rather than an input-bandwidth bounded architecture.
+Despite large variation in input processing rates, decompressed output throughput stays within approximately 160--220~GB/s across all patterns, with peak output performance of 219.80~GB/s on repetitive data.
+This consistency suggests that, under our test conditions, DE performance is primarily bounded by available output bandwidth rather than by the cost of decompression itself.
+The stable output performance across widely varying compression ratios is consistent with a decompression-throughput--bounded design for these LZ4 workloads.

-The latency characteristics shown in Table \ref{tab:compression-sensitivity} remain consistently low across all data patterns (0.477-0.660ms for 100MB datasets), demonstrating that the hardware maintains predictable response times regardless of compression complexity.
+The latency characteristics shown in Table \ref{tab:compression-sensitivity} remain consistently low across all data patterns (0.477–0.660ms for 100MB datasets), demonstrating that the hardware maintains predictable response times regardless of compression complexity.
 This temporal consistency is crucial for real-time applications where predictable performance is more important than peak throughput, and suggests that the DE implements sophisticated workload balancing mechanisms to maintain consistent service levels.

-The pipeline depth analysis in Table~\ref{tab:pipeline-depth} reveals a clear inverse relationship between chunk size and optimal concurrency levels, with pipeline depth decreasing from 16 concurrent operations for 32KB chunks to 4 concurrent operations for 256KB chunks.
-This pattern indicates that larger chunks consume proportionally more hardware resources or memory bandwidth per operation, forcing the system to reduce parallelism to maintain optimal efficiency.
-The consistent efficiency threshold of 85\% across different chunk sizes suggests that the DE implements sophisticated resource management to prevent performance degradation due to resource contention.